CIS-3500/ideation/round4/team-10.md

 Task 10: User Feedback Loop - Release a beta version to a small group of users or stakeholders, gather feedback, and make necessary adjustments.
 Task 11: Final Testing and Bug Fixing - Address any issues identified during the beta phase, perform final testing including performance, security, and usability tests.
 Task 12: Launch Preparation and Documentation - Finalize all documentation, prepare launch materials, and submit the extension to the Chrome Web Store.

+### Minimum Viable Product (MVP)
+Collect "all-time" tab usage statistics: (1) how long a tab was "open" (in the foreground or background) and (2) how long a tab was "active" in the foreground.

+In the pop-up view of the extension, display these statistics for the currently open tabs in the window.
+The pop-up should be a list of tabs open, with each tab accompanied by two basic statistics: (1) time this tab was spent "opened" and (2) time this tab was spent "active" in the foreground.
+Each tab will also be accompanied by a bargraph, where the x axis spans the time the tab was open and peaks in the chart represent times the tab was in the foreground.

+The extension can be expanded into a dedicated page that shows the entire dashboard.
+The dashboard extends the functionality displayed in the popup by allowing the user to also filter by time ranges.
+This is done in the backend by simply filtering on the database by timestamp.

+### Stretch Goals
+- Allow the user to close tabs in the pop-up window and dashboard
+- Bucketing tabs by category